PerimeterX/perimeterx-java-sdk/README.md

 ##### <a name="real-ip"></a>Extracting the Real User IP Address From HTTP Headers or by defining a function

+> Note: IP extraction according to your network setup is important.
+It is common to have a load balancer/proxy on top of your applications, in this case the PerimeterX module will send an internal IP as the user's.
+In order to perform processing and detection for server-to-server calls, PerimeterX module need the real user ip.

-In order to evaluate user's score properly, the PerimeterX module requires the real socket ip (client IP address that created the HTTP request).
-The user ip can be passed to the PerimeterX module by implementing the `IPProvider` interface and set it on the `PerimeterX` object.
+The user IP can be passed to the PerimeterX module by implementing the `IPProvider` interface and set it on the `PerimeterX` object.

 This SDK provided two implementations for this: